otimbur/ejs-templates/README.md

 Once the repo is successfully cloned, you should be able to run the test index.js file!

+## Pushing changes to your repo

+Before you can make changes in your repl and push to the repo, you'll need to identify yourself to git:

+*git config --global user.email "you@example.com"
+git config --global user.name "Your First & Last Name"*

+Once you've provided your identity, you should be able to add, commit and push changes:

+*git add .
+git commit -m "commit message here" git push*

+You'll need to enter your credentials unless you want to use repl.it to manage your GitHub identity

+### Notes

-PS: There is a .gitignore to prevent node modules from being stored in the repo.
+.gitignore: This prevents node modules, etc. from being stored in the repo.

-There is also a .replit file that helps repl.it recognize the starting point of the application.
+.replit: This helps repl.it recognize the starting point of the application.